7.3.25. io_flush#

 Note that io_flush may be a heavy process.
 If there are many changes in memory, flushing them to disk is a heavy process.

-New in version 8.0.8: io_flush locks Groonga database while flushing.
+Added in version 8.0.8: io_flush locks Groonga database while flushing.
 It means that you can’t run the following commands while io_flush:

 7.3.25.2.
 Syntax#